Website

 This holds true whether you’re buying a domain, hosting your website, or both.

 Marketplace order limits on ecommerce plans: While we love the value of GoDaddy’s managed WooCommerce plans, it’s worth noting that each plan comes with monthly order limits if you’re selling through third-party marketplaces.
-The entry-level Essentials package supports up to 1,000 marketplace orders per month.
-If you upgrade to the Flex or Expand packages, you’ll get 2,500 or 5,000 marketplace orders, respectively.
+The entry-level Essentials package supports up to 50 marketplace orders per month.
+If you upgrade to the Expand package, you’ll get 5,000 marketplace orders.

 While this won’t impact those of you who are just planning to sell directly through WooCommerce, you could run into some scalability issues or be forced to upgrade to a higher plan if marketplaces will be a primary sales channel for your business.